 The back panel I/O shield for the board must meet specific dimension and material requirements.
 Systems based on this board need the back panel I/O shield to pass certification testing.
-Figure 18 shows the I/O shield.
+Figure 18 shows the I/O shield dimensions.
 Dimensions are given in millimeters [inches].
 The figures also indicate the position of each cutout.
 Additional design considerations for I/O shields relative to chassis requirements are described in the ATX specification.

-The I/O shield drawings in this document are for reference only.
-I/O shields compliant with the ATX chassis specification 2.03 are available from Intel.
+The I/O shield drawing is for reference only.
+I/O shields compliant with the ATX chassis specification are available from Intel.